-We are in the business of originating, investing in and servicing investments related to multifamily housing financings.
-A significant portion of our investments are mortgage revenue bonds, or interests in mortgage revenue bonds, issued by state and local governments or their agencies or authorities to finance multifamily housing developments.
-As a result, interest income from these investments is exempt for federal income tax purposes.
+We are in the business of originating, investing in and servicing investments related to multifamily housing and other real estate financings.
+A significant portion of our investments are tax-exempt mortgage revenue bonds or interests in tax-exempt mortgage revenue bonds issued by state and local governments or their agencies or authorities to finance multifamily housing developments.
+Interest income from investments issued by government entities is exempt for federal income tax purposes.
 Multifamily housing developments, as well as the rents paid by the tenants, secure these investments.
-We also originate, invest in and service investments related to multifamily housing financings that are not mortgage revenue bonds issued by any government or authority.
-These investments generate taxable, not tax-exempt, income.
-At September 30, 2000, we owned or managed a portfolio of investments secured directly or indirectly by 667 properties that contained a total of 63,618 units and were located in 45 states, the District of Columbia and the U.S. Virgin Islands.
+Midland Financial Holdings, Inc., our wholly owned corporate subsidiary, is a fully integrated real estate investment firm that specializes in originating, investing in and servicing investments in the affordable multifamily housing industry.
+These activities generate taxable, not tax-exempt, income.
+At December 31, 2001, we owned or managed a portfolio of investments secured directly or indirectly by 784 properties that contained a total of 80,982 units and were located in 48 states and the U.S. Virgin Islands.